Penne

 Penne (/it/) are an extruded type of pasta in the shape of tubular pieces with ends cut at an angle.
 They are usually made from wheat flour.

 Etymology

-Penne is the plural form of the Italian penna (meaning "feather", but "pen" as well), deriving from Latin penna (meaning "feather" or "quill"), and is a cognate of the English word "pen".
+Penne is the plural form of the Italian penna 'feather, pen', from Latin penna 'feather, quill', and is a cognate of the English "pen".
 When this shape was created, it was intended to imitate the then-ubiquitous steel nib of fountain and dip pens.